 The financial draw of additional capital is the biggest IPO benefit.
 Companies use the additional capital for growth, expansion, market entry, research, development, debt repayment, and more.
 Increased public awareness often accompanies an IPO, which might lead to increased market share.
 Another IPO benefit for existing investors is using this step as an exit strategy for those who have helped build up the company.

 There are some IPO disadvantages.
-The process can be lengthy and expensive.
+The process of making that offering can be lengthy and expensive.
 It’s necessary to submit periodic financial reporting.
 These reports become publicly available.
-Costs of regulatory compliance can be high, and there are a number of rules and regulations under the Securities and Exchange Commission that must be followed.
+The costs of regulatory compliance can be high, and there are numerous rules and regulations under the Securities and Exchange Commission that must be followed.
 The high cost can pose problems for a small business.

 Here are a few IPO examples: